pypa/pip/docs/html/development/architecture/overview.rst

 4. Install the actual items to be installed.

-Why?
-Pip installs from places other than PyPI!
+Why? pip installs from places other than PyPI!
 But also, we’ve never had guarantees of PyPI’s JSON API before now, so no one has been getting metadata from PyPI separate from downloading the package itself.